elastic/logstash/README.md

 ## Documentation and Getting Started

 You can find the documentation and getting started guides for Logstash on the [elastic.co site](https://www.elastic.co/guide/en/logstash/current/getting-started-with-logstash.html)

+For information about building the documentation, see the README in https://github.com/elastic/docs

 ## Downloads